Hybrid Parameters or h ParametersPublished on 24/2/2012 and last updated on 9/11/2018

 Determining h ParametersLet us short circuit the output port of a two port network as shown below,

 Now, ratio of input voltage to input current, at short circuited output port, is This is referred as short circuit input impedance.
 Now, the ratio of the output current to input current at short circuited output port, is

-This is called short circuit current gain of the network.
+This is called short-circuit current gain of the network.
 Now, let us open circuit the port 1.
-At that condition, there will be no input current (I1=0) but open circuit voltage V1 appears across the port 1, as shown below, Now, This is referred as reverse voltage gain because, this is the ratio of input voltage to output voltage of the network, but voltage gain is defined as ratio of output voltage to input voltage of a network.
+At that condition, there will be no input current (I1=0) but open circuit voltage V1 appears across the port 1, as shown below, Now, This is referred as reverse voltage gain because, this is the ratio of input voltage to the output voltage of the network, but voltage gain is defined as the ratio of output voltage to the input voltage of a network.
 Now, It is referred as open circuit output admittance.

 h Parameter Equivalent Network of Two Port NetworkTo draw h parameter equivalent network of a two port network, first we have to write the equation of voltages and currents using h parameters.
 These are, Clearly, the equation (i) can be represented as circuit based on Kirchhoff Voltage Law.
 Clearly, the equation (ii) can be represented as circuit based on Kirchhoff Current Law.
 Combining these two parts of the network, we get,

 Inverse Hybrid Parameters or g ParametersThere is another set of parameters which is closely related to set of h parameters.
 These parameters are called inverse hybrid parameters or g parameters.
 The relations between currents and voltages with g parameters are represented as, In matrix form, where,

 g Parameter Equivalent Network of Two Port NetworkIn the same way as explained, in the previous section of h parameter.
 The equivalent circuit of two port network using g parameter can be drawn,